Frequently Asked Questions

 1. Kate, I am planning to use the exact same materials, layout, and/or design as your Airstream(s) - I hope you're not offended!

-Yes, this has actually been said, and I'll be honest, it does bother us both.
+Yes, this has actually been said, and we'll be honest, it does bother us.

 From Kate: as a designer, it's flattering to have aspects of my work utilized to help others in the planning of their own projects.
 It's not flattering to have an outright copy of everything that I do and work so hard on used outright, especially when it's uncredited.
 To do so is stealing someone else's work, no different than plagiarizing a written work, no different than copying a painting or replicating a photograph and calling it your own.
 I also believe you're doing yourself a disservice in copying work - give yourself some credit for your ability to come up with something unique to you.
 Copying another artist doesn't make you an artist; copying another designer's designs doesn't make you a designer.